 See Dr. Stephen Porges so called Polyvagal Theory.
 Our nervous system’s response to stress or danger works along a three part hierarchical system: ventral vagus activation (relaxation and social engagement), sympathetic activation (fight-or-flight) and dorsal vagus activation (immobilisation or freeze).”

-Different ways to activate the dorsal vagus nerve: These days, when anxiety is more present than used to, we need to find the ways that can improve the tone of our vagus nerve.
+Different ways to activate the ventral vagus nerve: These days, when anxiety is more present than used to, we need to find the ways that can improve the tone of our vagus nerve.
 If meditation is not your thing, no worries, there are many other simple ways for it.
 Find yours!

 - Low intensity exercise (check out our POPin classes!)